rice-krispy2/Installer-for-ACTH/README.md

 @juli_fr - Giving me the idea to add case specific checks

-@president00007 - Testing to see if this can be made into an exe
+@president00007 - Converting into an exe

+@agusguzi - Spanish Translation